 Shifting from a ‘project’ to a ‘product’ mindset

-In our previous blog, we shared an update on the development journey for our ‘Track My Request’ solution to give easy access to status updates on requests to Adult Social Care.
-Now that we’re in the Beta phase, we’re starting to build and embed the solution into day-to-day working, which brings key questions around how we embed sustainability from the outset.
+In our previous blog post, we shared an update on the development journey for our ‘Track My Request’ solution to give easy access to status updates on requests to Adult Social Care.
+Now that we’re in the beta phase, we’re starting to build and embed the solution into day-to-day working, which brings key questions around how we embed sustainability from the outset.

-In this blog, we’re sharing some of our thoughts on principles for embedding sustainability.
+In this blog post, we’re sharing some of our thoughts on principles for embedding sustainability.